 When choosing colors for your outfits, we recommend selecting softer, lighter tones and more muted shades.
 By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus on the way you feel about each other.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, leather brown and white.
 That softer color palette fits beautifully into almost all natural outdoor environments, and especially complements the woods.

 FLATTERING YOUR FEATURES

-In my experience, every woman, regardless of her shape has an area of her body that she’s self-conscious about, so recognizing what area you feel that is in advance is key.
-Choosing flattering silhouettes and colors that complement your natural features is the best way to ensure you’ll love the way you look in your photos.
+In our experience, a lot of people may have an area of their body that they are self-conscious about, so recognizing what area you may feel that way about is key.
+Choosing flattering silhouettes and colors that complement your natural features is the best way to ensure you’ll love the way you look in your photos!

 Three-quarter length sleeves create an awesome slimming effect on all arms, so be on the lookout for an option with a longer length sleeve.
 You could also bring a cute jacket, blazer or cardigan along, too.
 Skinny straps or strapless dresses have the opposite effect on arms on camera, so we recommend avoiding those whenever possible if your goal is a set of slimmer-looking arms.

 Heels elongate women’s legs, making them look absolutely fabulous!
 Closed-toed heels in particular look great on camera because they carry out the line of your leg all the way down to your toe.
 If your toes are showing in a peep-toe heel, you might want to schedule a pedicure before your session so you don’t regret letting your feet show.
 These little details make all the difference!